-- Hazard assessments need to be conducted as required by the authorities having jurisdiction to identify existing or potential hazards before work begins, at regular intervals and when anything changes that could affect the safety of the worksite. - Equipment operators and supervisors must be involved in the hazard assessment process. - Each job site has its own unique operating hazards and site considerations. - Every equipment operator should take the time to assess every job site every time work begins for the day, shifts to a new location, or when a new job on the same site commences. - Once a hazard has been identified, a worker is required to follow safe work procedures to avoid causing damage or injury at the worksite. - Participate and Contribute to Discussions:
+- OH&S Code Part 2 requires hazard assessments to be conducted to identify existing or potential hazards before work begins, at regular intervals and when anything changes that could affect the safety of the worksite. - A report must be filled out listing the results of the hazard assessment and the methods used to control or eliminate the identified hazards. - Equipment operators and supervisors must be involved in the hazard assessment process. - Each job site has its own unique operating hazards and site considerations. - Every equipment operator should take the time to assess every job site every time work begins for the day, shifts to a new location, or when a new job on the same site commences. - Once a hazard has been identified, a worker is required to follow safe work procedures to avoid causing damage or injury at the worksite. - Participate and Contribute to Discussions: